 The confirmation email and reminder email choices you made for your calendar earlier in Settings apply to all reservations by default.
 When creating a new event, you can choose to override your default choices to create event-specific confirmation emails and reminder emails.
 Maybe you have a cancellation policy for this particular event that is different from other events, or maybe you want to give driving directions to a different part of your farm for a particular event.
 The text you enter and the reminder email options you select here will apply only this event or event series, meaning your defaults will not be changed.

 Editing an Existing Event

 Once you've created an event or a series of events, you can always make changes later to the event details for whatever reason.
-From the Back Office or any other page, click on the Upcoming Events link at the top of the page.
+From the Back Office or any other page, click on the Manage Events link at the top of the page.

 Here you'll see a list of the events that you have created, including an up-to-the-minute summary about the number of reservations taken for a particular event.
 Along the right side of a particular event entry, you'll find links to Edit Event, Disable, Copy Event, and Delete Event.